Biktarvy® (BIC/FTC/TAF)

 ART=antiretroviral therapy

-AUC0–12/24h=area under the concentration-time curve from time 0 to 12/24 hours
+AUC0–12/24h=area under the concentration-time curve from Time 0 to 12/24 hours

 BIC=bictegravir